open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 one receiver is configured to send received data to one pipeline.
 However, it is also possible to configure the same receiver to send the same received data to multiple pipelines.
-This can be done by listing the same receiver in the “receivers” key of several pipelines:
+This can be done by listing the same receiver in the `receivers` key of several pipelines:

 ```yaml
 receivers: